The New York Attack, Trump’s Outbursts, and Misconceptions About Terrorism

 Trump also quickly maligned the U.S. criminal justice system as a “joke” and “laughingstock” and called for the suspect to be sent to the military detention facility at Guantanamo, Cuba.
 Such a blurt reflected complete ignorance of what has and has not worked in bringing terrorists to justice.
 Trump’s later backing away from his statement about using Guantanamo must have come from aides confronting him with how far his comment was removed from reality.
 Civilian federal courts have proven to be efficient and effective as well as fair in handling terrorism cases.
 According to Stephen Vladeck, an expert on national security law at the University of Texas, prosecution of terrorist cases in those courts has resulted in more than 600 convictions since 2001 with almost no reversals upon appeal.
 The Southern District of New York, which presumably would be the venue for a trial of Saipov, has an especially long and impressive record of handling even the most sensitive and difficult terrorism cases.

 In contrast, the military tribunal system at Guantanamo is still having trouble getting its act together after years of fits and starts.
 This very week, a trial there of accused perpetrators of the bombing of the USS Cole in 2000 was thrown into disarray amid a dispute over legal representation of the defendants.
-This spectacle featured an Air Force colonel (the trail judge) sentencing a Marine Corps brigadier general (the head of legal defense at Guantanamo) to 21 days confinement and a $1,000 fine for refusing to obey an order of the judge regarding configuration of the defense team.
+This spectacle featured an Air Force colonel (the trial judge) sentencing a Marine Corps brigadier general (the head of legal defense at Guantanamo) to 21 days confinement and a $1,000 fine for refusing to obey an order of the judge regarding configuration of the defense team.
 The brigadier general—John Baker, the second-highest ranking lawyer in the Marine Corps—has been unsparing in his own criticism of the tribunal process at Guantanamo.
 Last year he said, “Put simply, the military commissions in their current state are a farce.
 Instead of being a beacon for the rule of law, the Guantanamo Bay military commissions have been characterized by delay, government misconduct and incompetence, and even more delay.”

 As is true of so many other rhetorical excesses of Donald Trump, his latest comments play to misconceptions and prejudices that had already gained wider currency—which is why, of course, Trump uses such rhetoric and why it was effective enough to win him the presidency.
 (Trump was not the only political figure who spoke favorably about sending Saipov to Guantanamo; so did Senator Lindsey Graham (R-SC).)
 The principal misconceptions and prejudices involving terrorism to which Trump’s rhetoric about the New York attack appeals include the following.